mdalzell/advent-of-code-2019/README.md

 # Advent of Code 2019

 This repository contains my solutions to the Advent of Code 2019 problems, implemented in Python3.
-It is also my first real attempt at working with Python for something beyond simple scripts, so in the spirit of the holidays, please be forgiving :santa:
+It is also my first real attempt at working with Python for something beyond simple scripts.

-For more information Advent of Code, check out the [site](https://adventofcode.com/2019), it's pretty cool.
+For more information Advent of Code, check out the [site](https://adventofcode.com/2019), it's pretty cool :santa:

 ## Run Run Rudolph